Adedamolade/Me_data/README.md

-# Me_data
+# FIRST DATA ANALYTICS REPO
-This is my first repo to track my growth in Data Analytics on Github
+You are welcome to view my journey in carrying out first project in Data Analytics